Ciriaco Martínez Banegas: A life dedicated to coffee

 MOCCA and the Ministry of Agriculture and Livestock of El Salvador are promoting mechanisms for productive financing and capital raising, aimed at the renovation and rehabilitation of plots, within the national framework of the Coffee Transformation and Sustainability Plan, in order to establish responsibilities and expectations directed towards actions to strengthen the coffee sector in El Salvador.

-Coffee farmer José Méndez Cardona increased the yields of his coffee farm by 40% thanks to the good fertilization practices learned in the MOCCA program training.
+Coffee producers in Huehuetenango increased their productivity by 40% thanks to the practices learned in MOCCA training.

 Isaías Zelada Grijalva